gzoller/ScalaJack/doc/mapname.md

 { "_id" : { "foo_bar" : "wonder", "a_b" : { "$numberLong" : "25" }, "hey" : 1 }, "count" : 3, "big_mac" : "hungry" }
 ```

-Again you can see the @MapName annotated fields had their name re-mapped to the specified values.
+Again you can see the @Change annotated fields had their name re-mapped to the specified values.